 Reasons behind Mobilegeddon

 Google has been considering for this new update for quite a long time, it’s not like that they invented it as a fluke.
 After careful consideration they have decided to verify if a page is mobile friendly or not.
+Most searches are from mobile devices.

 The testing tool provided by Google will also determine and detect the issues of a non-friendly site so it’s fairly easy to update and fix the website.